 - 1/2 teaspoon ground White Pepper

-- 2 Tablespoons Molasses, not black strap
+- 2 Tablespoons Molasses not black strap

 - 2 10 ounce bags Frozen Long Grain White Rice with Vegetables

-- 1 10 ounce bag Frozen Long Grain White Rice or Whole Grain Brown Rice
+- 1 10- ounce bag Frozen Long Grain White Rice or Whole Grain Brown Rice

-- 1 bunch Green Onions, sliced thin
+- 1 bunch Green Onions sliced thin

 - Add 3 tablespoons of olive oil to a large skillet.
-Heat over medium high heat until oil starts to shimmer.
+Heat over medium-high heat until oil starts to shimmer.

-- Carefully pour eggs into skillet and swirl pan to cover the cover the bottom with eggs.
+- Carefully pour eggs into the skillet and swirl pan to cover the cover the bottom with eggs.
 Let cook until the center starts to set.
 Reduce heat to low.

 - Transfer eggs to a cutting board and allow to cool.
 Cut into small strips once cooled and set aside.

 - Turn the heat to medium-high, closer to high.
 Add rice and stir frequently.
 Add 2 tablespoons soy sauce.
 2 tablespoons of molasses and sliced eggs.
-Stir and cooked until rice and eggs are heated through.
+Stir and cook until rice and eggs are heated through.
 Turn off heat.
 Add sliced green onions, reserving a few for garnish.